Are Cotton T-Shirts Good for Workout? I Tested Them for 6 Months

 Cotton works best in calm settings.
 Think t-shirts for yoga and pilates, walks, or low-impact sessions.
 If you aren’t sweating too much, it holds up fine.

 It’s not really that good for long runs.
-So, if you are wondering, are cotton shirts good for running?
-The answer is no, they trap too much moisture.
-I frequently use synthetic filaments like polyester or nylon for humidity-wicking drill shirts.
+So, are cotton shirts good for running?
+No, they trap too much moisture.
+I prefer synthetic fabrics like polyester or nylon for moisture-wicking workout shirts.

 Temperature and Climate: Does Cotton Help You Stay Cool?

 Cotton feels cooler initially due to its breathable quality.
-But it becomes heavy and clingy in humid conditions.
+But in humid conditions, it becomes heavy and clingy.
+I wore cotton during an outdoor summer workout in 90°F heat it stuck to my back the entire time.

 Durability and Maintenance of Cotton Sportswear